heshamelmasry77/RateMate/README.md

 - **JWT Authentication**: Secure authentication using JWT, with tokens expiring after 45 minutes.
 - **Password Security**: Passwords are hashed using bcrypt for security.
 - **Currency Conversion**: Convert amounts between different currencies using real-time or historical exchange rates (Protected Route).
+- **Stored Exchange Rates**: Retrieve stored exchange rates from the database.
 - **API Namespace**: All routes are under the `/api/v1` namespace for versioning.
 - **CORS Enabled**: Configured to allow requests from different origins (e.g., a frontend application).